 Of course I had consumed alcoholic cider before.
 After all, this is America.
 But until I went to Stem Ciders, I had never tried so many different kinds.
 Did you know that there’s rose cider, which is a combination of cider and red wine?
 Did you know you can infuse cider with anything from tea to cucumber?
 How about that you can make cider from crab apples?
 There’s apparently nothing these cider wizards can’t do.

-Stem Ciders also has several games on hand, so my guide and I played one of those icebreaker games where you tell funny stories about yourself to pass the time.
+Stem Ciders also has several games on hand, so my companion and I played one of those icebreaker games where you tell funny stories about yourself to pass the time.
 I just made everything up because I don’t think anyone has the right to know anything about me.
-That’s why there’s a tour guide somewhere in Denver who thinks I used to be a werewolf.
+That’s why there’s a man somewhere in Denver who thinks I used to be a werewolf.

 That’s a Perfect 24 Hours in Denver!